fangwei123456/spikingjelly/docs/source/clock_driven_en/0_neuron.rst

             self.v += (dv - (self.v - self.v_reset)) / self.tau

 Different neurons have different charging equations.
-But after the membrane potential exceeds the threshold voltage, the release of the pulse, and after the release of the pulse, the reset of the membrane potential is the same.
+But after the membrane potential exceeds the threshold voltage, the release of the spike, and after the release of the spike, the reset of the membrane potential is the same.
 Therefore, they all inherit from ``BaseNode`` and share the same discharge and reset equations.
-The code to release the pulse can be found in ``neuronal_fire()`` of ``BaseNode``:
+The code to release the spike can be found in ``neuronal_fire()`` of ``BaseNode``:

 .. code-block:: python